 Why should this matter for the licensing industry?
 Well on one level maybe a diet of internationally produced shows is a good thing – bigger brands, wider impact, lower costs.

 But audience figures and research show that kids like local programming – they want to see people like themselves and hear their own voices.
 Drama and factual are the two areas identified by Ofcom as in significant decline.
 Drama is expensive and more and more international co-pros mean fewer local stories that play to kids’ real-life concerns.
 Factual programmes are notoriously difficult at crossing borders, so they could disappear.

-"Opportunities could be lost - opportunities for brand owners to connect with kids in a meaningful way," he said.
+In both these cases opportunities could be lost – opportunities for brand owners to connect with kids in a meaningful way.

 The pressures on advertising revenue caused by the fragmentation of the children’s TV market, migration of kids and advertisers to online, and the ad ban on certain types of food are the root of the funding problem.
 Save Kids’ TV is campaigning for the Government to step in.
 A petition on the Downing Street website backs that up http://petitions.pm.gov.uk/kidstelevision.